Arrival Transfer to the Ship

-Accommodation on the boat is offered on three decks: main, middle and boat.
+Accommodation is offered on three decks: main, middle and boat.
 The major difference is the location on the ship with the boat deck being on the top.
 You are likely to have better views from cabins located on top decks where it is also quieter as ship entrance and reception are located on the main deck.

 Motor Ship Nikolay Chernyshevsky - 4* Vessel

 MS "Nikolay Chernyshevsky" is a four deck vessel built in Germany in 1981 (project 301), refurbished in 2018.
 It is equipped with modern navigation devices and can reach the speed up to 26 km per hour (around 17 MpH).
 Its length is 125 meters, width is 16.7 meters, and immersion is 2.9 meters.
 The boat can accommodate up to 218 passengers.
 Learn more